Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Create substantially fitting garments require precise measurements:

-designers work with standardized size charts base on statistical averages. -
+- Body measurements designers work with standardized size charts base on statistical averages.

-the mathematical process of scale patterns up or refine to create different sizes. -
+- Grade the mathematical process of scale patterns up or refine to create different sizes.

 Fabric calculations